Our research projects

 While we know that multiple genetic changes can cause Leukaemia, it's hard to identify them without comparing lots of leukaemia DNA samples.
 Professor Christine Harrison's project collects and analyses genetic information from children with leukaemia to try and understand how to treat the disease.

-Richter’s syndrome is a complication of chronic lymphocytic leukaemia and is a condition very difficult to treat.
-In this trial, Dr Anna Schuh will add an additional drug to current treatment for Richter’s syndrome to see if this improves the outcome.
+Richter’s syndrome is a complication of chronic lymphocytic leukaemia.
+Blood Cancer UK researchers will add a drug to treatment to see if this improves outcome.

 MAJIC trial